 Ronald B. (Ron) Adams is a petroleum global portfolio manager with Sulzer Pumps in Houston.
 He works with product development on new product definition and provides global product support.
 He has been with Sulzer since 1991 and has held various sales, marketing and alliance management positions.
-Previously, he was with Ingersoll-Rand for over 18 years in pumps and hyperpressure equipment businesses.
+Previously, he was with Ingersoll-Rand for over 18 years in pumps and hyper pressure equipment businesses.
 He received his Bachelor of Science degree in Mechanical Engineering Technology in 1974 from Southern Technical Institute and graduated summa cum laude. and studied toward his MBA at Georgia State University.
 He is a member of the ISO 13709 / API 610 Joint Working Group, API 676, and API 685 subcommittees.

 Pierre-Jean Bibet is a senior rotating equipment Engineer at Total E&P in Paris, France, who has been working in the Rotating Machinery Department of the Technology Division since 2003.
 His work concentrates on subsea boosting projects, following 22 years of professional experience with pumps, and he has specific expertise in Multiphase Pumps (MPP).

 James M. Blanding is a retired Principal Consultant for the DuPont Company.
 He received B.S.
 (1976), M.S.
 (1977) and Ph.D.
 (1985) degrees (Mechanical Engineering) from Virginia Polytechnic Institute, where he also served on the faculty teaching Mechanical Vibration and other undergraduate courses.
-Dr. Blanding’s expertise is in vibration and diagnostic testing using modal analysis, high-speed data acquisition and experimental stress analysis.
+Dr. Blanding’s expertise is in vibration and diagnostic testing using modal analysis, high-speed data acquisition, and experimental stress analysis.
 He specializes also in computer modeling and simulation of process fluid system pulsation and transients, as well as reciprocating compressor and pump check valve dynamics and performance.
-Dr. Blanding is author of numerous reviewed publications in these areas.
+Dr. Blanding is an author of numerous reviewed publications in these areas.

 Simon Bradshaw is the Global API Product Development Manager for ITT Goulds Pumps, in Seneca Falls NY.
 His responsibilities include the design and development of new products and processes for the oil and gas industry.
 Prior to joining ITT Goulds, he worked for both Sulzer Pumps and Weir Pumps, where he held various positions of engineering and contractual responsibility.
 Additionally, he has supported the Hydraulic Institute in the development of pump standards and best practice guides.
 Mr. Bradshaw has accumulated 24 years in the pump industry.
 He attributes this to having never exhausted the fun inherent in moving fluid between two improbable locations.
 He holds a Mechanical Engineering degree from Heriot Watt University.
 He is also a registered Chartered Engineer in the United Kingdom and a member of the Institute of Engineering Designers.

 Eugene (Buddy) Broerman is a Principal Engineer in the Machinery Program at Southwest Research Institute based in San Antonio, Texas.
 His professional interests are in the fields of acoustics, vibrations and piping design.
-During his 15 years at Southwest Research Institute, Mr. Broerman has conducted pulsation and vibration simulations for clients’ pump or compressor piping systems and led or assisted with research efforts that are related to pulsation and/or vibration control advancements.
-He is also the project manager for a Department of Energy-funded project to develop a linear motor reciprocating compressor (LMRC) for more efficiently compressing hydrogen gas.
+During his 20 years at Southwest Research Institute, Mr. Broerman has conducted pulsation and vibration simulations for clients’ pump or compressor piping systems and led or assisted with research efforts that are related to pulsation and/or vibration control advancements.
+He was also the project manager for a Department of Energy-funded project to develop a linear motor reciprocating compressor (LMRC) for more efficiently compressing hydrogen gas.
 Mr. Broerman received his B.S.M.E. and Computer Science minor from Texas A&M University-Kingsville in 2001.